20 Top Things to do in Cairo day tours 2021

 Giza Pyramids and Sphinx

-When it comes to Cairo itinerary, you can’t come to Cairo city without witnessing the Great Pyramids of Giza and The Sphinx; Also, you should try the various activities provided there; Such as eating lunch at the view of the pyramids, riding a camel or a horse, entering the queens’ pyramids.
+When it comes to the Cairo itinerary, you can’t come to Cairo city without witnessing the Great Pyramids of Giza and The Sphinx; Also, you should try the various activities provided there.
+Such as eating lunch at the view of the pyramids, riding a camel or a horse, and entering the queens’ pyramids.
 So if you just have 2 or 3 days in Cairo and the suspense is getting to you, you should go to Giza Pyramids on your first Cairo day tour to Cairo.